Roller Coaster Derails In Daytona Beach, Two Riders Fall 34 Feet

 — DaytonaBeachFireDept (@DaytonaBeachFD) June 15, 2018

-The News-Journal said that the Sand Blaster was 40 years old when it was purchased from an amusement park in Delaware in 2012.
+The News-Journal said that the Sand Blaster was 40-years-old when it was purchased from an amusement park in Delaware in 2012.
 The ride opened in Daytona Beach in August of 2013.
 It reportedly reaches a height of 85 feet and has more than a half-mile of track.

 #DBFD on scene at the Boardwalk in Daytona Beach rescuing riders from a roller coaster car that derailed and are hanging pic.twitter.com/BFDRa8hFiI